yolossn/Prometheus-Basics/README.md

 ### Run prometheus and grafana in docker

-You can run example in docker:
+You can run the whole setup of simple ping server, Prometheus and Grafana using docker.
+Just run the following command.

 ```bash
 docker-compose up